Nathaniel Hawthorne

 How many books has Nathaniel Hawthorne written?

-Nathaniel Hawthorne has written 92 books excluding contributions to anthologies.
-12 Standalone Novels, 34 Short Stories/Novellas, 31 books in the Collections, 15 books in the Non-Fiction Books.
+Nathaniel Hawthorne has written 94 books excluding contributions to anthologies.
+12 Standalone Novels, 34 Short Stories/Novellas, 31 Collections, 15 Non-Fiction Books, 1 book in the Gothic Fantasy Series, 1 book in the Manga Classics Series.